ZenglerLab/MIND-/README.md

 In this study, we present a new approach that integrates transcription and translation measurements to __predict competition and substrate preferences__ within microbial communities, consequently __enabling selective manipulation of the microbiome__.

-By performing metatranscriptomic (metaRNA-Seq) and metatranslatomic (metaRibo-Seq) analysis in complex samples, we classified microbes into __functional groups__ (i.e. __guilds__) and demonstrated that __members of the same guild are competitors__.
+By performing metatranscriptomic (metaRNA-Seq) and metatranslatomic (metaRibo-Seq) analysis in complex samples, we characterized microbes into __functional profiles__ and demonstrated that __members of with similar functional profiles are competitors__.

-Then, we predicted __preferred substrates__ based on metaRNA-Seq and metaRibo-Seq signal on importer proteins, which specifically benefited selected microbes in the community (i.e. their __niche__) and simultaneously impaired their guild competitors.
+Then, we predicted __preferred substrates__ based on metaRNA-Seq and metaRibo-Seq signal on importer proteins, which specifically benefited selected microbes in the community (i.e. their __niche__) and simultaneously impaired their competitors.

 ***